Page views and traffic can be a MAJOR obsession for bloggers.

 So just remember all that as we go through this post, OK?

 Having said that, you DO need to get some eyeballs on your content in order to grow your blogging biz.
-I have rounded up some of the best strategies to help drive traffic to your site as a home / DIY / decor blogger.
+I have rounded up some of the best strategies to help drive traffic to your site, particularly as a blogger in the home decor and DIY niche.

-Pinterest is my #1 traffic generator, and I know that the majority of my blogging friends would tell you the same.
-If you are going to spend time on any social media platform, this should be it.
+Pinterest is my #1 traffic generator, and I know that many of my blogging friends would tell you the same.
+If you are going to spend time on any platform, this should be it.

 There are lots of things you can do to improve your Pinterest game to make sure you are using it to it’s capacity.
-You want to both grow your following on there, pin your own content to drive traffic back to your blog, and make sure that the images on your blog are Pinterest-friendly (beautiful, vertical, and tagged with good descriptions).
+There is a 3-pronged strategy you want to put in place: Pin your new content to your own boards, pin all of your content to group boards, and pin other people’s content to your boards.

 SEO (“search engine optimization”) is super important so that your blog posts come up as high as possible in google searches.
 Writing an evergreen post (ie. one that doesn’t go out of style) that ranks high in Google will continue to bring you traffic for months and years to come.